-Dr. Relly's research focuses on global influences on news media systems, government information policy, press-state relations, and democratic institutions, including freedom of expression and access to public information in countries that often are in conflict or in political or economic transition.
-Three of her most recent projects have focused on collective action and the influence of global networks or social movements on freedom of expression and access to public information.
+Professor Relly’s research focuses on global and domestic influences on news media systems, government information policy, press-state relations, and democratic institutions in countries that often are in conflict, post-conflict, or in political or economic transition.
 She also has a line of research focused on formal and informal institutions related to democratic governance, including issues related to public corruption, whistleblower protection and disinformation.

 Research and educational partnerships with collaborators have been in Afghanistan, Costa Rica, India, Iraq, Mexico, Peru, Sri Lanka, Tunisia, the U.S., the West Bank and Gaza, and Yemen.
 Her research includes more than a half dozen cross-national studies and a dozen single-nation projects focused on factors influencing democratic governance, such as information-access rights and various forms of insecurity.
 Over more than a decade, her research has been conducted with collaborators in six languages (Arabic, Dari, Hindi, Kurdish, Pashto and Spanish).
 Dr. Relly is the author and co-editor of two books and dozens of academic articles and scholarly book chapters.
 A recent book, Surviving Mexico: Resistance and Resilience Among Journalists in the Twenty-first Century (Austin: The University of Texas Press, 2021) (with Dr. Celeste González de Bustamante), has received three national awards, the James W. Tankard Book Award, the Knudson Latin America Prize, and the Frank Luther Mott – KTA Journalism & Mass Communication Research Award.